 - Confirm Your Pirate Adventure Attendance

-Once you login to PirateNet, you can confirm your attendance at Pirate Adventure, the two-day mandatory overnight program for all freshmen.
+Beginning in early February, once you login to PirateNet, you can confirm your attendance at Pirate Adventure, the mandatory overnight program for all freshmen.
 Your Pirate Adventure date can be found in your acceptance letter.
-Commuters and resident students will stay overnight in Boland Hall during Pirate Adventure, which begins at 8 a.m. in Boland Hall and ends at 4 p.m. the following day.
-Parents are invited to attend Day One for a special Family Program to learn more about academic programs, financial services, campus life and more (up to two family members may attend).
-Only the student is required to stay overnight.
+Commuters and resident students will stay overnight during Pirate Adventure, which begins at 8 a.m. and ends at 12:45 p.m. the following day.

 During Pirate Adventure you will:

 - meet fellow new and current students;

 - register for classes; and